Dianshu-Liao/Android-Performance-Analysis/README.md

 # Android-Performance-Analysis

-This artifact package includes all the data and code in the paper **``Automatic Android Performance Analysis: How Far Are We?'.
+This artifact package includes all the data and code in the paper **Automatic Android Performance Analysis: How Far Are We?**.

 ## Concluding Data in Our Paper